FioneraGH/OSX86-5437/README.md

 1. remove _GPE scope _L11 method logic for normal intercept about cpu

+1. remove some definitionblock for syntax error

+1. remove some bad block  e.g. WMIA/PNOT

+1. inject audio info of layout-id-3

 > PS: .aml file maybe not be updated ontime.